Why Some Woods are Better than Others in the Kitchen

 While investing in a wooden cutting board you have to know which wood you are using, at least you need to know if the wood is a hardwood or softwood.

-Hardwood like teak are dense and durable.
+Hardwood chopping boards like that made of teak are dense and durable.
 Their fibres are very close, preventing scratches.
 They stand up to daily chopping without getting gouged easily.
 Hardwoods are from slow-growing trees and are usually expensive.

 Softwood on the other hand wears down quickly and can become bacteria magnets with those deep cuts.
 They absorb more moisture and are not durable.
 Pine is an example of softwood.
 To test if the wood is a hardwood or a softwood, use a coin to try and scratch the surface with medium pressure.
 Softwood will leave a mark, clearly visible.
 The same pressure on the hardwood may just leave a scratch which may barely be visible.